Things to Do in Toronto last updated: September 20th, 2022

-Ontario Science Centre
+4. Get Educated at the Ontario Science Centre

 The Ontario Science Centre is a great place to visit if you want to combine hands-on experiences and engagement with the science of local, national, and global relevance.
-Young or old, visitors will find more than 500 interactive experiences spread out over eight exhibit halls, as well as watch films under Ontario’s only IMAX® Dome theatre or gazing up at the state-of-the-art planetarium.
+Young or old, visitors will find more than 500 interactive experiences spread out over eight exhibit halls, as well as watch films under Ontario’s only IMAX® Dome theatre or gaze up at the state-of-the-art planetarium.
 The Ontario Science Centre also features a real-life Rainforest, a Science Arcade, and a KidSpark discovery area, making this one of the top things to do in Toronto with kids.

 It’s hard to believe that a big city like Toronto is home to one of Canada’s very few castles.
 Okay, maybe it’s not a “real castle”, but it certainly looks like one.
-It’s a Gothic Revival style mansion that was built back around 1911 by financier Sir Henry Pellatt.
+It’s a Gothic Revival-style mansion that was built back around 1911 by financier Sir Henry Pellatt.
 Not only is it quite close to downtown Toronto but it also offers a beautiful view of the city, including the CN Tower.
 It also houses a museum and has been a popular location for movies and television shows.

-Toronto Eaton Centre
+6. Go Shopping at the Toronto Eaton Centre

 While we normally wouldn’t list a shopping centre as a top thing to do, the Toronto Eaton Centre has become a top Toronto attraction.
 In fact, we’ve heard that this shopping centre receives more visitors than any other attraction in the city.
 These stats include locals, but with almost 50,000,000 people visiting in 2015 alone, it’s easy to see why this number would be hard to match.
 Basically, if you want to shop, this is the place to go.
-Plus, right outside the doors, you’ll find Yonge-Dundas Square, which looks a bit like New York’s Times Square.
+Plus, right outside the doors, you’ll find Yonge-Dundas Square, which looks a bit like New York Times Square.

-Historic Fort York
+7. Go Back in Time at Historic Fort York

 For a slice of military history, Fort York is the place for you.
-This historic site of military fortifications is just west of downtown Toronto was designated a National Historic Site back in 1923.
+This historic site of military fortifications is just west of downtown Toronto and was designated a National Historic Site back in 1923.
 It was built by the British Army and Canadian militia troops in the late 18th and 19th centuries to defend the area from the United States.

 Now you’ll find Canada’s largest collection of original War of 1812 buildings, the 1813 battle site, and a variety of tours, exhibits, period settings, and demonstrations.

-Toronto Islands and a Toronto Harbour Cruise
+8. Visit the Toronto Islands on a Toronto Harbour Cruise

 The best way to see Toronto’s stunning skyline is to go for a cruise along the harbour.
 However, this is also a great way to see the Toronto Islands, a chain of small islands in Lake Ontario that provides summer fun for locals and tourists alike.
 The islands host a variety of hiking trails, picnic areas, beaches, yacht clubs, and the Billy Bishop Toronto City Airport.
 You’ll also find Centreville Amusement Park and a variety of Toronto activities, all of which help to make this the largest urban car-free community in North America.